 The rules cover almost all prescription medicines and a few non-prescription medicines.
 Non-prescription medicines will only require safety features where there has been a known incident of falsification and the product concerned is listed in Annex II to the Delegated Regulation.
 Veterinary medicines are excluded.
 More details can be found here: https://ec.europa.eu/health/sites/health/files/files/eudralex/vol-1/reg_2016_161/reg_2016_161_en.pdf

 The directive states that the pharmaceutical industry (original and generic manufacturers and parallel importers) will have to fund the establishment and operation of the pan-European verification system.

 This means that every company wishing to have a product sold on the Finnish market after 9th February 2019 will have to pay an annual fee to FiMVO.

-In order to keep your products on the Finnish market you must sign the agreement with FiMVO.
-This is available here: https://www.laakevarmennus.fi/en/pharmaceutical-companies
+In order to have products on the Finnish market you must sign the agreement with FiMVO.
+More information is available here: https://www.laakevarmennus.fi/en/pharmaceutical-companies